githubflyideas/fogping/README.md

 A smokeping-like network tool

------One binary file，embedded SQLite database, Web UI,Just scp and run-----
+-----One binary file，embedded SQLite database, Web UI,just scp and run-----

 No Perl, no RRDtool, no cron, no web server, no config file.